Shop Local: Dunn’s bakery Crouch End ‘hyped’ to open in Muswell Hill

 Dunn’s bakery is returning to Muswell Hill for the first time since World War Two.

 The Crouch End business said it was “hyped” to be moving into Muswell Hill Broadway where the new shop will sit between Toff’s fish and chip shop and Sally Bourne Interiors.
-The opening date is yet to be confirmed.
+The bakery is expected to open on November 17.

 Dunn’s boss Lewis Freeman told the Ham&High: “We’re absolutely hyped about it.